openfans-community-offical/Debian-Pi-Aarch64/README.md

 **Note**： Here U must use **"mask"** for unactive bluealsa.service, mustn't use **"disable"** !!

+#### 3-16.5 USB mass storage boot problem

+If you met a problem from USB mass storage to boot, pls read [here](#.//docs/pi4-usb-boot-problems.md) to fix the problem.

 ### 3-17.
 Extra Application Instructions

 #### 3-17.1 WPS Office Arm 64-bit Desktop Installation Note